DengKaiCQ/VGGT-Long/README.md

 2. The actual runtime depends on your **disk I/O speed** and **memory-disk bandwidth**, which may vary significantly across different computer systems.

 > [!NOTE]
 > If you have sufficient CPU memory and want to run `VGGT-Long` more quickly, you can set the `Model` `temp_files_location` in the `config.yaml` file to `'cpu_memory'`.
-But before that, please make sure your machine gets sufficient CPU memory.
+But before that, please make sure that your machine gets sufficient CPU memory.

 ## Datasets